 Have you already seen ‘the Crooked House’ in Sopot!
 It’s right in the middle of town and it looks quite eclectic!

 Explore local food in Gdansk

 Return to Gdansk by train and get ready to explore the local food scene.
 Join this amazing tour to discover all about the local food and how it’s made.
 Get to taste delicious Polish food.
 During 3 hours you get more food than you can eat and visit 3 different specialty restaurants in Gdansk.
 These tours tend to be extremely successful and chances are good you will go back to one of these places the next evening!

-Malbork is a 13th-century castle and fortress, not too far from Gdansk.
+Malbork is a 13th-century fortress and castle near Gdansk.
 It used to protect the mainland from intruders coming over the water.
 The castle has a rich history and switched ownership a few times.
 Currently, the castle is beautifully renovated and it’s a great day trip from Gdansk.